Ger Coughlan

-Ger Coughlan (born 31 October 1957) is an Irish retired hurler who played as a left wing-forward for the Offaly senior team.
+Ger Coughlan (born 31 October 1957) is an Irish retired hurler who played as a left wing-back for the Offaly senior team.

 Born in Kinnitty, County Offaly, Coughlan first arrived on the inter-county scene at the age of twenty-two when he made his senior debut with Offaly in the 1979-80 National Hurling League.
 Coughlan went on to play a key part for Offaly during a hugely successful era for the team, and won two All-Ireland medals and seven Leinster medals.
 He was an All-Ireland runner-up on one occasion.

 At club level Coughlan won five championship medals with Kinnitty.

 Throughout his career Coughlan made 34 championship appearances.
 His retirement came following the conclusion of the 1990 championship.

-In retirement from playing, Coughlan became involved in team management and coaching, taking charge of the OFfaly minor and under-21 teams on various occasions.
+In retirement from playing, Coughlan became involved in team management and coaching, taking charge of the Offaly minor and under-21 teams on various occasions.
 He has also served as a selector with the Offaly senior team.